Tuk-tuks in Cambodia

 We called one of the tuk-tuk drivers visited Angkor Wat and they took us all around for two days, we agreed on 15$ for the afternoon and 25$ for the full day.
 They were wonderful.
 They waited for us while we walked around the ruins and one of the drivers had grown up in Angkor Wat and was our own personal tour guide.

 Tuk-tuks in Phnom Phen

-Phnom Phen is the capital of Cambodia and is a growing metropolis and a bustling busy city.
-Pop Nimol who created EZ Go a metered modern tuk-tuk in 2016 also created a ride-hailing app called Passapp.
-Passapp is a easy to use ride-hailing app that allows you to choose from a taxi, large SUV, tuk-tuk or Rickshaw.
-His goal in creating the app was “I want Cambodia to be a modern country.
-Passengers won’t have to worry about bargaining or being treated badly anymore.”
+Phnom Phen is the capital of Cambodia and is a growing metropolis and a bustling city.
+We were told by our hostel to download Passapp.
+It is a local easy ride-hailing app that allows you to choose from a taxi, large SUV, Tuk-tuk or Rickshaw.

-We downloaded PassApp from the recommendation from our hostel and found that taking the Rickshaw option was the cheapest since we were three people and could fit in one.
+We found that taking the Rickshaw option was the cheapest and most fun since we were three people and could fit in one.
 For example, we took a regular tuk-tuk from our hostel to breakfast about a 10 minute drive and it was 6 dollars there, on the way back we took a Passapp Rickshaw and it was 2 dollars!

 How to Use PassApp:

 Select type of vehicle